Help

 Warning: Scripts are to be used by LoopToGo advances users.
 We suggest that you get familiar with LoopToGo before using scripts.
 Also, scripts can be very demanding in CPU and or memory when not used properly.
 Never use a script in a live performance if the script has not been thoroughly tested before.

-There are three ways to execute script in LoopToGo:
+There are many ways to execute script in LoopToGo:

 Button: You can create a Script Button that will execute a script when pressed.
 The button will be added to the Script Button Panel (located at the left of the Looper View) and to the Script Button Window.
 You can select to individually show or hide the Script Button Panel and the Script Button Window in the View Menu.
 Contrary to the other way to execute a script (Marker and Event), a script associated with a button will be loaded each time the button is pressed.